 The economy is in a very turbulent state right now, with thousands of people out of work and thousands more unsure of their current stability.
-One section of the economy that seems to be somewhat stable are criminal justice careers, and with those careers, one shining example of a job that is not going away any time soon is the paralegal.
+One section of the economy that seems to be somewhat stable is criminal justice careers, and with those careers, one shining example of a job that is not going away any time soon is the paralegal.

 What is a Paralegal?

-A paralegal is the direct assistant to a lawyer.
+A paralegal is a direct assistant to a lawyer.
 They perform a large number of tasks to directly aid a lawyer, from organizing files, writing reports, conducting research, and much more.
 They primarily work in offices and law firms, but can be found anywhere a lawyer can be present.

 How Does Someone Become a Paralegal?

 Most paralegals earn either an associate or bachelor’s degree in paralegal studies.
-Those with a paralegal degree are given the training and education to fully assist a lawyer their day-to-day work.
+Those with a paralegal degree are given the training and education to fully assist a lawyer in their day-to-day work.

 What Does a Paralegal Do?

 Paralegals have a lot of jobs they can sink their teeth into, and there will be more to come for them, as from 2010 to 2020, paralegal job growth will increase 18 percent.
-This means that beginner paralegal and experienced paralegals alike will not have as hard of a time in the job market as many other careers.
+This means that beginner paralegals and experienced paralegals alike will not have as hard of a time in the job market as many other careers.

 If one is looking for an exciting career with a lot of variety and excellent job prospects, a paralegal degree may be a great choice.
 There will be continuing demand for the diverse skills of a paralegal in the coming years, so a career in the paralegal field may be an investment well worth undertaking.